-- Next, measure the oxygen down the oxygen sensor at the Bank 2.
+- Next, measure the oxygen down the sensor at Bank 2.
 Also, while you are at it, it would be best to test the oxygen O2 sensor.

 - If you have a newer car, it may have a warranty for this issue, as there are a lot of vehicle manufacturers that offer warranty when it comes to parts related to emissions.

-- You can use a catalytic converter cleaner to remove any carbon buildup that is causing the error code although it is not as fool-proof.
+- You can use a cleaner to remove any carbon buildup that is causing the error code although it is not as fool-proof.